 Taking The Ferry From Mersing To Tioman Island

 Arrive good and early at the ferry terminal which is an easy walk from Mersing.
 We were told to arrive at least 90 minutes prior to our departure time which seemed ridiculous.
 Do it.
 Go early.
 There are literally a million lineups.
 Well, almost a million.

 Although we had already purchased our tickets, we were told to go to Gate 8 where the lady ripped off the edge of the ticket and told us to line up for registration.
 The counter was not yet open but the lineup was long.
 We lined up immediately.
 When the counter opened, they scanned our passports, ripped our tickets and wrote something on them.

 Next, you have to line up to pay the conservation fees.
 There are two separate lineups.
 One to pay the National Park fee and one to pay the Marine Park fee.

 When you have done all that, line up again to get on the boat.
 Show your ticket and that you have paid the conservation fees and in return, you get a boarding pass (a laminated piece of paper).

 It is not difficult to do any of this but it would be stressful if you were in a rush or didn’t know about all the different lineups.
 There were some very angry customers who clearly didn’t know that there was more to the process than purchasing a ticket.

-Bluewater Express is the sole ferry company that runs to Pulau Tioman.
-It is about an hour and a half to two hours to cross to the island.
+Bluewater Express is the sole ferry company that will get you to Tioman Island.
+It is about an hour and a half to two hours trip to get to Tioman Island.
 Our ferry to Pulau Tioman was on time.